oberon-lang/oberon-lang.github.io/_posts/2021-07-16-comparing-oberon+-with-oberon-2-and-07.md

 - Generic modules, see [this post]({% post_url 2021-07-17-considering-generics %})
 - FFI language for cross-platform C shared library integration, see [this post]({% post_url 2021-08-03-towards-a-foreign-function-interface %})
 - Variable length arrays (VLA)
+- Conditional compilation (as recommended by the Oakwood guidelines)

 Features in evaluation: